solidgate-tech/nodejs-sdk/README.md

 const dataToFront = dto.toObject()
 ```

-This values should be applied on frontend in the following way
+These values should be applied on the FrontEnd in the following way.

 ```js
 const form = PaymentFormSdk.init({